deepakushwaha17/BridgeLabz-Training/README.md

 - 27-Jan-2026 (Tuesday) : Learned about Exception Handling and implemented it by solving practice problems.
 Also solved LexicalTwist scenario problem.

 - 28-Jan-2026 (Wednesday) : Learned about Regular Expressions(Regex) and solved some practice problem .
 Also solved Flip Key Logical scenario problem.

+- 29-Jan-2026 (Thursday) : Continued with regex practice problem and also Learned about JUnit .

+- 30-Jan-2026 (Friday) : Learned how to create test cases in junit and solved the practice problem of JUnit.

+- 31-Jan-2026 (Saturday) : Learned about the reflection and annotations.
+Also solved FutureLogistics scenario problem.

 ## 🌟 Growth Journey
 This repository reflects my dedication, problem-solving skills, and consistent growth as a Java trainee at BridgeLabz.